How To Install Lag Bolts Into Studs In 4 Easy Steps

 Now, drill through both materials.
 The depth should be equivalent to the length of the lag bolts.
 Then tape your drill bit.

-This way you can mark the prefered hole depth.
+This way you can mark the preferred hole depth.
 Plus you won’t drill all the way through.

 Now, your drill bit might not be long enough while you’re connecting the two big pieces of lumber.
 For this, it gets hard to reach the appropriate hole depth this way.